 The six month program meets on the first Tuesday of each month.
 On each class day, students have the opportunity to meet community decision makers and to engage them in frank, off the record discussions on current issues.
 A wide range of topics exposes participants to the decisions facing our communities today.
 Emphasis is on active, hands-on experience that makes the learning meaningful and interesting.

 There is no cost to participate in the program.
-The LSC Alumni Association providing funding for the youth program valued at $795.00 per student.
+The LSC Alumni Association sponsors the youth program.

 Objective: To foster team building among Youth Leadership Shelby County class participants and to introduce the Leadership program concepts and processes.